MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/arpsize.md

 ---
 # <a name="arpsize-property"></a>Propriedade ARPSIZE

-A propriedade **ARPSIZE** é o tamanho estimado do aplicativo em kilobytes.
+A **propriedade ARPSIZE** é o tamanho estimado do aplicativo em quilobytes.

 ## <a name="requirements"></a>Requisitos